Chicken Biryani by Barney Harwood

 Pour your rice into a pan along with twice as much water - the key is keeping the ratio as 1 part rice to 2 parts water.
 Leave this to soak for 20 minutes.

 Meanwhile, you can start prepping the base of your Biryani.
 Begin by cutting your onion in half then finely slicing both pieces so you’re left with little onion crescents.

 Onto the chicken - cut each breast into big chunky cubes.
 This then goes straight into your sauce and should be mixed thoroughly to coat it in lovely curry-goodness.
 Leave this to cook for roughly half an hour.
-Keep stirring occasionally, and get on with your raita.
+Keep stirring occasionally.

 Back to your rice!
 Drizzle a little oil over the water.
 Give this a really thorough stir - no sticky rice is allowed in a good Biryani.
-To cook perfect fluffy rice, check out MOB’s Perfect Rice recipe.
-Bring your rice to the boil and then bring it back down to a gentle simmer, crumble your stock cubes in and stir.
+Bring your rice to the boil and then bring it back down to a gentle simmer.
+Crumble your stock cubes in and stir.
 Cover your pan and leave it to simmer for around 12 minutes (no checking!).
 Once cooked, leave your rice to stand for three minutes.

-Gently spoon enough rice over your chicken to cover it.
-Fold it in, being careful not to completely break the grains up.
-Drizzle your raita generously over the top.
-Serve your finished Biryani with warm naan bread, garnish with some finely chopped parsley and enjoy!
+Serving time.
+Add a big spoonful of Biryani to a plate.
+Dollop your raita generously over the top.
+Serve with warm naan bread, garnish with some finely chopped coriander and enjoy!
 Feel free to share with your MOB, or just keep it all to yourself.